chanduo5/Linux_for_DevOps/README.md

 Package Management: Linux distributions use package managers to install, update, and remove software.
 Examples include APT (Advanced Package Tool) for Debian-based distributions and YUM (Yellowdog Updater, Modified) for RedHat-based distributions.

+Linux is known for its security, stability, and flexibility.
+It's widely used in servers, supercomputers, and embedded systems, and has a strong community of developers and users who contribute to its ongoing development and improvement.